 Brain tumor segmentation challenges – Graylight Imaging’s success

 Brain tumors are one of the most lethal kinds of cancer.
 Glioblastoma is the most frequent and severe malignant primary central nervous system tumor.
-It is characterized by high inherent variability in appearance, shape and histology and unfortunately a very poor survival rate.
-We have been working on AI-enabled brain tumor segmentation and analysis for the past several years.
-In the 2021 we informed you that our data scientists were top ranked in RSNA-ASNR-MICCAI 2021 Brain Tumor Segmentation (BraTS) Challenge.
-In 2022 edition they did even better.
+You may characterize it by high inherent variability in appearance, shape and histology and unfortunately a very poor survival rate.
+We have been working on AI-enabled brain tumor segmentation and AI measurements for the past several years.
+In 2021 we informed you that our data scientists were top-ranked in RSNA-ASNR-MICCAI 2021 Brain Tumor Segmentation (BraTS) Challenge.
+Moreover, in the 2022 edition, they did even better.

 Brain tumor segmentation challenges